cvilla714/htmlcapstoneproject/README.md

 ## Acknowledgments

+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

+## 📝 License

--Inspired on the Mathew Njuguna patashuleKE design https://www.behance.net/gallery/25563385/PatashuleKE"
+-Inspired on the Mathew Njuguna patashuleKE design -https://www.behance.net/gallery/25563385/PatashuleKE